-The Board has established an Audit and Risk Committee, a Remuneration and Nominations Committee, and a Ridley Innovation and Operational Committee to assist in the execution of its responsibilities.
-The role and responsibilities of each Committee are detailed in its Charter.
-The Charters are reviewed and assessed annually.
+The Committees assist the Board in the execution of its responsibilities, with their advisory role enabling the Board to provide clear oversight of strategic risk and opportunities and meet stakeholder expectations.
+The role and responsibilities of each Committee is detailed in its Charter.
+The Charters are reviewed on a scheduled cycle or earlier if required.
 In line with each Committee Charter, the Board and each Committee also conduct an annual effectiveness review.